getlantern/tassis/docs/README.md

 Clients will typically open two separate connections, authenticating on one and leaving the other unauthenticated.

-The unauthenticated connection is used for retrieving other users&#39; preKeys and sending messages to them, so as not to reveal the identity of senders.
+The unauthenticated connection is used for retrieving other users' preKeys and sending messages to them, so as not to reveal the identity of senders.

 The authenticated connection is used for all other operations, including performing key